AnwarIHG/Install-Nvim-For-Ubuntu/README.md

-after download the file you need to extract the file use this command `tar xzvf nvim-linux64.tar.gz` don't forgot delet the `nvim-linux64.tar.gz` afte the extract
+after download the file you need to extract the file use this command `tar xzvf nvim-linux64.tar.gz` don't forgot delete the `nvim-linux64.tar.gz` afte the extract

 now you need to use this command `ln -s nvim-linux64/lib/nvim/ nvim`